|

 without her mother’s ever vigilant guard over her.

-Although we still cannot touch
+Although we

-always live with the hope that some day she will allow us to show her
+when necessary.
+We always live with the hope that some day she will allow

-how much we love her.
+us to show her how much we love her.
 That day hasn’t yet come.
-However, even if it
+However,

-her days happy, healthy and well cared for in the safety of the
+live out her days happy, healthy and well cared for in the safety of the

 sanctuary.